 and Skill-building Activities

 Earth, Outdoor Living and Primitive Skills … As an extension of the Nature program, the Earth program, and Outdoor Living and Primitive Skills program find the Fun in building a sustainable future.
 These programs prepare campers for exploring, hiking, and camping in the Indian Peaks wilderness.
 Games and projects promote appreciation of the life systems and their elements - air, water, sun, and earth.
-Campers explore the value and learn the skills of recycling, living outdoors, and being "light on the land" as they prepare for wilderness experiences and have Fun!
+Campers explore the value and learn the skills of recycling, maintaining ecosystems, living outdoors, and being "light on the land" as they prepare for wilderness experiences and have Fun!
 A favorite part of learning about survival and shelter is working on the shared Camp Community Fort in the nearby woods.

 Eat Real! … Ever heard the expression, "You are what you eat"?
 Learn how to gather wild foods, grow hardy herbs and vegetables at altitude, and tend our friendly goats!
 Enjoy salads you grow organically yourself using compost for fertilizer and techniques such as companion planting to combat pests.
 Discover the value of using a cold frame to protect seedlings and extend the growing season.

 Yoga...
 Campers are surprised to discover the fun of stretching into poses (often as animals), quietly reflecting, and playing movement games designed for children's yoga.
 The Harmony Hut is a beautiful place to slow down, set at the edge of a wildflower meadow which meets the birdsong-filled forest where a trickling stream emerges.